nmshd/documentation/_docs_integrate/delete-an-attribute.md

 There, the `deletionInfo` of the corresponding own shared Attribute and its predecessors is set with `deletionStatus` `"ToBeDeletedByPeer"` and the `deletionDate` received in the Response.

 It is also possible for the peer to reject the DeleteAttributeRequestItem, if its `mustBeAccepted` property is set `false`, or to [reject the Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) for deleting a peer shared Attribute as a whole, if they have a valid reason for keeping the respective peer shared Attribute.
-In this case, it is advised to provide a `message` using the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters), informing the Sender of the Request about the reasons not to delete the peer shared Attributes.
+In this case, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) must be used and it is advised to provide a `message`, informing the Sender of the Request about the reason not to delete the peer shared Attribute.
 {: .notice--info}

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/a738fd76-2fe0-4e3e-a0fd-bec86b3b7939" id="ZGDlhHzeKlb-"></iframe></div>